An unexpected key to financial literacy

 Building a charitable giving plan can be an opportunity to chart out and gain an understanding of the value of your assets.
 Assets available to donate to a DAF include privately traded securities, life insurance, real estate, and even art.
 When you donate these assets through a DAF, you receive support in valuation and can invest in giving.

 “Non-cash assets can allow you to achieve bigger financial and philanthropic goals.
-A donor-advised fund, like Charitable Impact, can help make the process run smoothly and support you with all the finer details of donating non-cash assets,” said Robert Bancroft, Director, Charitable Investment Programs with Charitable Impact.
+A donor-advised fund, like Charitable Impact, can help make the process run smoothly and support you with all the finer details of donating non-cash assets,” said Robert Bancroft, Senior Advisor, Charitable Investment Programs with Charitable Impact.
 “There are benefits and considerations that you should discuss with your financial advisor.”

 Another salient detail to consider: Publicly traded securities are the most tax-effective way to give.
 By donating these stocks in-kind, you access a charitable tax credit while you save on capital gains taxes.
 If you are curious, talk to us to find out more